On this page

 - talk to your doctor.

-Our learning support team can talk to you about your concerns.
-They can help clarify whether you and your mokopuna may need extra support, and what options are available.
+Our learning support early intervention team members can talk to you about your concerns.
+They can help clarify whether you and your child may need extra support, and what options are available.

-Someone from our learning support team will contact you to talk to you about your mokopuna.
+A learning support team member will contact you to talk to you about your child.
 Together you can work out what level of support may be needed at this time.

-If they think support from the learning support team is needed, they will ask to meet with you.
+If they think support is needed, they will ask to meet with you.
 At this meeting, the team will talk with you more about your concerns.

-We will work alongside you and your child's early learning service or Te Kōhanga Reo
+How we will work alongside you and your early learning service#

-In many cases, children's needs can be met by their early learning service or Te Kōhanga Reo.
+In many cases, children's needs can be met by their early learning service.

-We aim to support early learning educators to meet the needs of all mokopuna.
+We aim to support early learning educators to meet the needs of all learners.
 Often, we provide resources for educators to use.
-Our support team also works directly with kaiako to help them meet children's needs.
+Our support team also works directly with teachers to help them meet children's needs.

-If your mokopuna needs more tailored support, learning support might provide specialist help.
-We may do this by supporting you, your child's kaiako or working directly with your mokopuna.
+If your child needs more tailored support, learning support might provide specialist help.
+We may do this by supporting you and your child's teacher or by working directly with your child.
 This may be at home or at the early learning service.

 Our specialists work in collaborative teams.
 Any specialists who work with you and your child's early learning service will be able to access a wide range of resources and expertise.
 Our specialists include: